 Kingston is richly historic, retaining monumental stone buildings of exceptional style and character.
 The City Hall, designed by George Brown, was completed in 1844 when Kingston was capital of Canada.

 Kingston is not merely a historic river town, but a Great Lakes City.
 Its nautical heritage is celebrated by the Marine Museum of the Great Lakes.
 Less a commercial shipping port now, the city is a favored yachting destination.
 At the juncture of Lake Ontario and the St. Lawrence River, it is also at the juncture of the river and the Rideau Canal.
 This historic waterway, currently nominated to become a UNESCO World Heritage Site, affords a scenic cruise, passing through hand operated locks.
 The canal connects some of the many Rideau Lakes and links Kingston to Ottawa.

 Kingston is urbane.
-Sidewalk cafés, outdoor produce and flea markets, specialty boutiques give the city a European flavor, enhanced by a remarkable collection of historic buildings.
+Sidewalk cafés, outdoor produce and markets, specialty boutiques give the city a European flavor, enhanced by a remarkable collection of historic buildings.

 Kingston has been called "the Limestone City" because of extensive stone contstruction of buildings, many monumental in ambition and refined in design.

 Queens University is often referred to as "Canada's Harvard" because it attracts top international students.
 Established by Royal Charter of Queen Victoria in 1841, it was the earliest degree-granting institution in the united Province of Canada and has educated many of the country's most notable political and cultural figures.